 PRE-SERVICE REVIEW: Pre-service review and approval is required for all non-Emergency Services, with only limited exceptions set forth directly below.
 If the pre-service review requirements are not completed and approved, benefits will not be payable under the Plan.
-Any additional share of expenses that becomes the Covered Person's responsibility for failure to comply with these requirements will not be considered Eligible Expenses and thus will not apply to any Co-Insurance or Out-of-Pocket Maximums of the Plan.
+Any additional share of expenses that becomes the Covered Person's responsibility for failure to comply with these requirements will not be considered Eligible Expenses and thus will not apply to any Coinsurance or Out-of-Pocket Maximums of the Plan.

 - Pre-Service Review Not Required for Office Visits to Prime Healthcare Network Primary Care Provider Office visits with a Primary Care Provider in the Prime Healthcare Network are not subject to the pre-service review requirements.
 However, all other Plan provisions continue to apply.
 For example, the office testing covered under the Plan is limited to the services included on the Prime Utilization Management Auto-Authorization List. - Pre-Service Review Not Required for Annual Well Woman Exam with Primary Care Provider Annual Well Woman Exam visits with a Primary Care Network Provider or a Network Provider who specializes in Obstetrics or Gynecology are not subject to the pre-service review requirements.
 The Network Provider, however, may be required to comply with certain procedures, including obtaining prior authorization for certain services, following a pre-approved treatment plan, or procedures for making referrals.
-For a list of participating Network Providers who specialize in obstetrics or gynecology, contact the Prime Healthcare Utilization Management Review Department at (877) 234-5227.
+For a list of participating Network Providers who specialize in obstetrics or gynecology, contact Prime Healthcare Customer Service at (877) 234-5227, email EHP@primehealthcare.com or reference the Tier 1 Prime Provider Directory at www.primehealthcare.com/EHP or your local hospital website.
 See the Mandatory Selection of a Primary Care Physician section for more details. - Child Birth The Plan will pay for benefits for a hospital stay in connection with childbirth for the mother or newborn child up to at least 48 hours following a vaginal delivery, or 96 hours following a cesarean section delivery.
 However, if/when the Pregnancy confinement for the mother or newborn is expected to exceed these limits, prior authorization for such extended confinement is required.